JackMoseley2001/flutter-todo/README.md

 # Todo List

-A cross platform Todo list app made in flutter, written whilst learning flutter
+A cross platform Todo list app made using flutter, written as a test application

 ## Getting Started